datajerk/gamenotes/pokeemerald/README.md

 If I ever play Emerald again I'll be using this version since it enables the catching of all Pokémon.

 I did confirm my save editor for Emerald works with this ROM hack, however flags may be incorrectly labeled and extensive testing has not be done.
-And, the "obtainable" indicator in the Pokédex dumps is clearly in correct since all are obtainable.
+And, the "obtainable" indicator in the Pokédex dumps is clearly incorrect since all are obtainable.
 When/if I play this version I'll update my code.

 ### Final Thoughts

 Great game.
 I highly recommend it and I enjoyed it.
-I still think [Polished Crystal](https://github.com/Rangi42/polishedcrystal) is peak Pokémon, however having just stared researching my final _mon_ ([Pokémon Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/), honor mode), [Polished Crystal](https://github.com/Rangi42/polishedcrystal) could fall in second place, however I will not make that call until the [9-bit version of Polished Crystal](https://github.com/Rangi42/polishedcrystal/tree/9bit) is released and I do an honor playthrough.
+I still think [Polished Crystal](https://github.com/Rangi42/polishedcrystal) is peak Pokémon, however having just stared researching my final _mon_ ([Pokémon Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/), honor mode), [Polished Crystal](https://github.com/Rangi42/polishedcrystal) could fall to second place, however I will not make that call until the [9-bit version of Polished Crystal](https://github.com/Rangi42/polishedcrystal/tree/9bit) is released and I do an honor-mode playthrough.

-Both [Polished Crystal](https://github.com/Rangi42/polishedcrystal) and [Unbound](ttps://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/) correct numerous issues that enhance game play and reduces toil.
+Both [Polished Crystal](https://github.com/Rangi42/polishedcrystal) and [Unbound](https://www.pokecommunity.com/threads/pok%C3%A9mon-unbound-completed.382178/) correct numerous issues that enhance game play and reduces toil.